 Willows

-We are all familiar with the romantic English notion of drooping willow branches overhanging a chattering creek, but in Australia willows are a different story.
+We are all familiar with the romantic English notion of drooping willow branches overhanging a chattering creek.
+But in Australia, willows are a different story.
 They are not just a weed – they can transform entire waterways.

-Willows also compete for light and root space, pushing out native vegetation, yet they provide little to no tree habitat such as tree hollows.
+Willows also compete for light and root space, pushing out native vegetation.
+Yet they provide little to no tree habitat such as tree hollows.
 When willows drop leaves in autumn, oxygen is sucked out of the water in the process of breaking down millions of leaves.
 This harms aquatic plants, fish and invertebrates and can result in fish kills.
 Unsurprisingly, willows are a declared weed in Tasmania, as well as a Weed of National Significance.

 Treating willows

 One good method is to pull out live (green) willow twigs on creek banks, especially after heavy rainfall.
-Willow twigs can go in FOGO (green waste) bins, or left somewhere secure to dry out for a few months.
+Willow twigs can go in FOGO bins, or left somewhere secure to dry out for a few months.

 Felling willows

-Willow removal ideally starts with upstream plants, working down the catchment to avoid re-introduction when the twigs drop.
+Willow removal ideally starts with upstream plants, before working down the catchment to avoid re-introduction when the twigs drop.
 Willow removal is usually coupled with replanting of replacement native vegetation to stabilise banks.